PerfectFit-project/virtual-coach-rasa/docs/design.md

 ### Rasa agent
 The conversational agent developed in the [Rasa](https://rasa.com/) framework.
 * Given an input message of the user, perform the appropriate action.
-* Actions can range from a simple text message response to something more complex, such as:
+* Actions can range from a simple text message response to something more complex, using any combination of:
-  - using an algorithm (through importing the library)
+  - using an algorithm (through calling functions from imported libraries, often with data from db or niceday)
   - querying the perfectfit database using ORM
   - calling the niceday-api for information from niceday-server